Kartoffel0/Kindle2Anki/README.md

 ### First run setup
 - You'll have to install your dictionaries and frequency lists, make sure you have all of them in the same folder as the Kindle2Anki.py file
+- The script is not compatible with Pitch Accent dictionaries
-- The script is not compatible with multiple-frequency frequency lists, please use one with only 1 frequency per word
+- The script is also not compatible with multiple-frequency frequency lists, please use one with only 1 frequency per word
 - Be careful when entering your deck and card info, any mistypes will result in the script not working properly

 ## Note that: